 A section of the Bintulu waterfront at the town proper.

 The Bintulu waterfront is the longest in Sarawak, nearing 5 kilometers in length.
 The main waterfront lies alongside the Bintulu town proper.
 A new extension that runs another four kilometers towards the sea facing the river mouth has been completed mainly for recreational purposes.
 The above view shows part of the waterfront at the town proper where business making use of river and sea transportation facilities are carried out from dusk till dawn.
+A late afternoon view of the Bintulu river called the " Kemena River" with the Bintulu town proper in the background.

 Much of the romance of Bintulu revolves around the river mouth.
 The Bintulu river mouth has been a confluence of activities, history and culture since times immemorial.
 The town's heart beat is kept alive by the daily movement of people, goods and all types of river transport that arrive from upriver, off-shore gas platforms or oil rigs, nearby coastal villages and far-away foreign ports.
 The best time to admire the beauty of the river romance is from the Jepak fishing village situated on the opposite bank of the Bintulu town proper.
 For more river scenery and life along the Kemena river please go here.